 Separate - Don't Contaminate!

-The recipes found on our website are made with gluten-free ingredients.
-The food must also be prepared properly so it remains gluten-free.
-If you are preparing foods for a gluten-free guest, you must be ever mindful of cross contact.
+Even though a recipe may use gluten-free ingredients, the food must be appropriately prepared, so it remains gluten-free.
+If you are making meals for a gluten-free guest, you must be mindful of gluten cross-contact.

 Before you start you need to know a few basics.